Skip to content

-Silicon Rules¶
+Silicon Rules

-Silicons can be used to refer to all robots, such as Cyborgs, Bots, Station AIs, pAIs and IPCs.
-A law that rules something like "crew must not interfere in the affairs of Silicons" refers to those, but the following rules are only referring to Cyborgs and Station AIs specifically out of all Silicons.
+Silicons can be used to refer to all robots, such as Cyborgs, Bots, Station AIs, pAIs, Drones and Decapoid robots.
+A law that rules something like "crew must not interfere in the affairs of Silicons" refers to those, but the following rules in this category only refer to silicons with laws, such as Cyborgs and Station AIs.

-Rule S2: Your silicon laws are rules¶
+Rule S2: Your silicon laws are rules

 Silicon players are given a list of active laws.
 Each of these laws is effectively a roleplay rule that the character must follow.
 The primary differences between laws and actual rules are that lawyering of laws is much more tolerated than lawyering of rules, and that silicon laws are more dynamic than rules.
 Silicon laws can change during a round, and different characters can have different laws, whereas everyone always shares the same set of rules.